mengjiann/aws-lambda-edge-cloudfront/README.md

 - AWS Lambda can only be deployed to (N. Virginia) Region.
 - Only Node.js runtime supported at the time when this is written.
 - Timeout of the lambda can be configured to 5 seconds.
+- Configure the Lambda@Function association's event type as `Viewer Request`

 # Reference
 - https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html